-Section H - Other Possible Agreements

-es incurred in making the move Church.
-Moving expenses cou ld include family tra ons during the move, a vel, transporting household goods, reasonable temporary Allowance of up to two weeks' parish not later than The Rector shall begin unless delayed by adverse salary, and app ospital Insurance, to the Rect ue payment of the Rector's cash or's surviving direct dependents ot that compensation a • ne of the annual mutual ministry be mutually agreed upon in a Agreement, ei ither party may appeal interpretation of this Letter of one final arbiter.
-6) All pay an d benefits shall become e effective on · • nall be made part of the minutes all be given to each new Vestry Date Rector Senior Warden Reviewed Diocesan Transitional l Ministry Officer Approved Bishop
+8 , rough the mutual agreement of both the Wardens and Church and The Rev agreement, until dissolved by mutual e under this agreement, or under subsequent revisions of this consent, or by arbitration and decision, as provided by the erch and the Episcopal Diocese of Pittsburgh.
+Section H. Other Possible Agr reements from to moving and travel expenses incurred in making the move shall be paid by Church.
+Moving rel, transporting household goods, reasonable temporary accommodat compensatio ~ and an Incidental E expenses Allowance of up to two weeks' 2) The move duties in the circumstance e parish no later than e week of The Clergy shall begin, unless delayed by adverse salary, and a to continue payment of the Clergy's cash s surviving direct dependents for a period ept that compensation t at the time of the annual mutual ministry ions may be mutually agreed upon in a ncerning interpretation of this Letter of maining the final arbiter.
+6) All pay a and benefits shall becom me effective on iption, will be made part of the minutes of opies will be given to each new Vestry Date Clergy Senior Warden Reviewed Diocesan Director of f Administration Approved Bishop 1